hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/crawlee_python/_docs/crawlee_python.md

 *   `run_crawler`: Starts the crawling process on a list of URLs.
 *   `export_data`: Exports the extracted data to a JSON file.
 *   `get_data`: Retrieves the extracted data in a dictionary format.
-*   `run`: Orchestrates the entire web scraping process, connecting the initialization, setup, execution, and export/presentation steps.
+*   `run`: OrcheStartes the entire web scraping process, connecting the initialization, setup, execution, and export/presentation steps.